 The Law Clerk Board makes determinations on enrollment and advanced standing in the program.
-If you are enrolled, you must pay a fee each calendar year (currently $1,500/year).
-The Law Clerk Board and WSBA staff monitor participation in the program but the law clerk and tutor study independently as they complete the course of study required by the regulations.
-The law clerk must spend a minimum of 32 hours each week performing the duties of a law clerk, which includes work and study.
-The tutor is required to give at least three hours each week of personal supervision to the law clerk, which should include discussion of the law, and cases, and the critical analysis of the law clerk's written assignments.
+Once you are enrolled, a fee payment is required each calendar year (currently $2,000/year).
+The Law Clerk Board and WSBA staff monitor participation in the program, but the law clerk and tutor study independently as they complete the course of study required by the regulations.
+A minimum of 32 hours per week performing the duties of a law clerk, including work and study, is required.
+The tutor is required to give at least three hours each week of personal supervision to the law clerk, which should include discussion of the law and cases and the critical analysis of the law clerk's written assignments.

-You do not earn a J.D. degree by completing the Law Clerk Program, and the program is not accredited by the American Bar Association.
-It meets requirements for admission for the practice of law in Washington State only and may not satisfy requirements for admission in other states; admission requirements are established on a state by state basis.
+You do not earn a J.D. degree by completing the Law Clerk Program.
+The program is not accredited by the American Bar Association.
+It meets the requirements for admission to the practice of law in Washington state only and may not satisfy requirements for admission in other states; admission requirements are established on a state-by-state basis.
 For more information about other state’s requirements, contact the National Conference of Bar Examiners.

 Please Note : All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington.
 Factors considered by Admissions staff and Bar Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in Washington Supreme Court Admission and Practice Rules (APR) 20-24.2(a).